Capability Demonstrations & Supply Chain Challenges for NASA Moon Base Development

 Additional Notes

-This RFI is for planning and information purposes only and is not a solicitation for a contract or grant.
-NASA will not reimburse respondents for costs.
-Responses will be used for internal planning and will not be shared publicly.
-Proprietary data may be used for internal planning, potentially leading to future competitive acquisitions.
-Interested parties should monitor sam.gov for any future solicitations.
+This is for planning and information purposes only and is not a solicitation for a contract or grant award.
+The Government will not reimburse respondents for costs.
+Any future solicitation will be posted on SAM.gov.

 People